RancorousGames/RancRuntimeTerrain/README.md

 12. Vertex Colours - Red = slope.
 Green = the biome mask specified in terrain config

 Troubleshooting
  * No terrain is drawn - Check your Terrain Config on your terrain manager, especially terrain material and LOD maps.
 Also check that your character has the CGTerrainTrackerComponent
  * Whole terrain disappears and my character falls through the world - This can happen if your character moves too fast/teleports.
 Not yet sure why this happens.
+ * Terrain is flat with fastnoise - You need much higher values for heightmultiplier and blocksize. e.g. 30000 and 5000.